uyuni-project/hub-xmlrpc-api/README.md

    }
  ```
 ## Namespaces
-Hub supports 3 different namespaces.
+Hub supports 3 different namespaces:

-1. Hub(default) &#8594; to target hub itself.
+1. Hub(default) &#8594; to target the hub itself:
      - `client.hub.login(login, password)`
-2. Unicast &#8594; To target a single server
+2. Unicast &#8594; To target a single slave server:
      - `[systems] = client.unicast.system.method_to_call(hubKey, serverId, arg1, arg2)`
-3. Multicast &#8594; To target multiple servers
+3. Multicast &#8594; To target multiple slave servers:
-     - `[ [systems], [systems] ] = client.multicast.system.list_systems(hubKey, [serverIds],[arg1..], [arg2..])`
+     - `{ "Successfull": {"Responses": [systems], "ServerIds":[]}, "Failed": {"Responses": [systems], "ServerIds":[]} } = client.multicast.system.list_systems(hubKey, [serverIds],[arg1..], [arg2..])`

-Please note the return type here, in case of unicast, data comes back in an array while in case of multicast as array of array.
+Please note the return type here, in case of unicast, data comes back in an array while in case of multicast the response format is a JSON object, with to fields: "Successfull" and "Failed".
+Each of these fields contain another JSON object with the fields "Responses" (the servers responses) and "ServerIds" (the Ids of the servers whose response is in the "Responses" field).
+"Responses" and "ServerIds" come in matchin order, meaning the first Response matches the first ServerId, and so on.
-##Note : As hub is a uyuni server itself, user can call the existing uyuni xmlrpc api using the same connection instead of a seprate connection and Hub API will take care of rest.
+##Note : As hub is an Uyuni Server itself, the user can call the existing Uyuni XMLRPC API using the same connection instead of a separate connection, and the Hub XMLRP API will take care of rest.
 ## Modes
-Hub supports 3 different modes
+Hub supports 3 different modes:

 1. manual mode(default) &#8594; User needs to provide  **credentials ** for each server she wants to perform operation
 2. relay mode  &#8594; Use Hub  **credentials ** but  **Servers** list will be provided by the user